binod-2020/problem_1/README.md

 ## Deployment

-Login to Master with username and password Mentioned in the Password section and click build now in hello-world job
+Login to Master with username and password Mentioned below and click build now in hello-world job

 ### User Name and Password for demo